 Japanese exchange program

-The annual exchange program offers teachers an excellent opportunity to exchange ideas and information about education and to experience each other's culture.
+This is a chance for teachers in Japan and Victoria to exchange ideas and information about education and experience each other's culture.

 What participants say

 For a first time overseas traveller, this was a fantastic way to begin.
 You don't have to worry about anything as it is all taken care of and you get to explore another culture with a group of friendly, like-minded people!
 Actually you get three holidays in one — sightseeing, a look at education in another country and a grass-roots look at family life through the home stay visit; something you can't get on any other tour.
 Enlightening, enjoyable and stress free! — Dianne Le Marshall

 Each member of the exchange party was assigned to a Japanese host family for a three-night stay.
 My host family consisted of an English teacher at a local junior high school, his wife and two daughters.
 He took me to his school for my experience.
 All members of the party made comment about how hospitable their hosts were.
 It was a great hands-on way to learn about the Japanese culture.
 Parting with my host family was a very sad time — they are now my close friends and I will continue to communicate with them and hopefully, one day, meet again. — Peter Walker